shevkoplyas/read_multiple_huge_db_without_joining/README.md

 # What's it all about

-The goal of this 1-evening project is to prototype one of the core mechanisms of backtest engine, which supposed to read hundreds of historical bars databases in parallel sequentially and all ordered by bar's timestamp, but wihout "join".
+The goal of this 1-evening exercise is to prototype one of the core mechanisms of algo-trading backtest engine, which supposed to read hundreds of historical bars databases/tables in parallel sequentially and all ordered by bar's timestamp, but wihout using "join".

-The problem is the size of the data.
-For example 10 years of 1-minute bars for S&P500 components takes about 40 GByte of sqlite3 db files (1 db file per one symbol).
+The problem we're solving here is the size of the data.
+For example 10 years of 1-minute bars for
+S&P500 components takes about 40 GByte of sqlite3 db files (1 db file per one symbol).
 And with limitted RAM we simply can't join them all ans then sort.
 We'll have to open all 500 DBs, then "select *" ordered by timestamp and then manipulate the array of "cursors" in order to read all 500 db/tables strictly sequentially all ordered in time.

-The project tested on NetBeans 8.1 (java version "1.8.0_92").

 As a 1st step let's generate 333 fake historical db files with bogus data by running included ruby script "./create_N_databases.rb".
 Its output is stored